Synchronization of strongly connected partial DFAs and prefix codes: Preliminaries

-By $\Sigma^i$ we denote the set of all words over $\Sigma$ of length exactly $i$ and by $\Sigma^{\le i}$ the set of all words over $\Sigma$ of length at most $i$.
-For two sets of words $W_1, W_2 \in \Sigma^*$, by $W_1 W_2$ we denote their product $\{w_1 w_2 \in \Sigma^* \mid w_1 \in W_1, w_2 \in W_2\}$.
+By $\Sigma^i$ we denote the set of all words over $\Sigma$ of length exactly $i$, and by $\Sigma^{\le i}$ the set of all words over $\Sigma$ of length at most $i$.
+For two sets of words $W_1, W_2 \subseteq \Sigma^*$, by $W_1 W_2$ we denote their product $\{w_1 w_2 \in \Sigma^* \mid w_1 \in W_1, w_2 \in W_2\}$.
 The empty word is denoted by~$\varepsilon$.
 Throughout the paper, by $n$ we always denote the number of states $|Q|$.

-Given $S \subseteq Q$, the \emph{image} of $S$ under the action of $w$ is $\delta(S,w) = \{\delta(q,w) \mid q \in S, \delta(q,w) \neq \bot\}$.
+Given $S \subseteq Q$, the \emph{image} of $S$ under the action of $w$ is $\delta(S,w) = \{\delta(q,w) \mid q \in S,\ \delta(q,w) \neq \bot\}$.
 The \emph{preimage} of $S$ under the action of $w$ is $\delta^{-1}(S,w) = \{q \in Q \mid \delta(q,w) \in S\}$.
 Since $\mathrsfs{A}$ is deterministic, for disjoint subsets $S,T \subseteq Q$, their preimages under the action of every word $w \in \Sigma^*$ are also disjoint.

 The \emph{rank} of a word $w$ is the size of the image of $Q$ under the action of this word, i.e., $|\delta(Q,w)|$.
-In contrast with complete automata, partial automata may admit words of rank zero; these words are called \emph{mortal}.
+In contrast with complete DFAs, partial DFAs may admit words of rank zero; these words are called \emph{mortal}.
 Words of non-zero rank are called \emph{non-mortal}.
-A word of rank $1$ is called \emph{reset}, and if the automaton admits such a word then it is \emph{synchronizing}.
+A word of rank $1$ is called \emph{reset}, and if the DFA admits such a word then it is called \emph{synchronizing}.
 The \emph{reset threshold} $\rt(\mathrsfs{A})$ is the length of the shortest reset words of $\mathrsfs{A}$.

-We say that a word $w$ \emph{compresses} a subset $S \subseteq Q$, if $|\delta(S,w)| < |S|$ but $\delta(S,w) \neq \emptyset$.
+We say that a word $w$ \emph{compresses} a subset $S \subseteq Q$, if $\delta(S,w) \neq \emptyset$ and $|\delta(S,w)| < |S|$.
 A subset that admits a compressing word is called \emph{compressible}.
-There are two ways to compress a subset $S \subseteq Q$ with $|S| \ge 2$.
-One possibility is the \emph{pair compression}, which is the same as in the case of a complete automaton, i.e., mapping at least two states $p,q \in S$ to the same state (but not to $\bot$).
-The other possibility is to map at least one state from $S$ to $\bot$, but not all states from $S$ to $\bot$.
+There are two ways to compress a subset $S \subseteq Q$ with $|S| \ge 2$ in a partial DFA.
+One possibility is the \emph{pair compression}, which is the same as in the case of a complete DFA, i.e., mapping at least two states $p,q \in S$ to the same state (but not to~$\bot$).
+The other possibility is to map at least one state from $S$, but not all states from $S$, to~$\bot$.
 Sometimes, a subset can be compressed in both ways simultaneously.
+We say that a word $w$ \emph{synchronizes} a set $S \subseteq Q$ if $|\delta(S,w)| = 1$.